 “Always act so that you treat rational persons as ends in themselves and never as means only.”

 Both Chilean and Indian societies are simply treating their women as a means to an end, with the former’s goal being the furtherance of the Catholic Church’s agenda to banish abortions at all costs, while the latter is hell-bent on equalising the skewed sex ratio and saving the girl child for the greater good.
-What if it is you who has to deal with harassment at the hands of your in-laws and husband for giving birth to another female baby?

 Much like Kant, Ronald Dworkin, one of the greatest legal thinkers of the 20th century, assails utilitarianism for treating individuals as equals only in numerical terms, as instruments in ensuring the maximisation of general welfare.
 For Dworkin, you can save someone because he/she’s your child, while at the same time respecting other people’s lives.
 “I’m talking about dignity.
 It’s a term overused by politicians, but any moral theory worth its salt needs to proceed from it,” says Dworkin.

 True to his words, Dworkin resorts to the notion of living a life with dignity to justify a woman’s right to choose abortion.

 Dworkin acknowledges that there may be instances where abortion is an act of self-contempt.
 For example, a woman might be betraying her own dignity by terminating a pregnancy to avoid rescheduling a holiday.
 Conversely, states Dworkin:

 “I would reach a different ethical judgment in other cases: when a teenage girl’s prospects for a decent life would be ruined if she became a single mother, for example.
 But whether the judgment is right or wrong in any particular case, it remains an ethical, not a moral, judgment.
 It must be left to women, as their dignity demands that they each take responsibility for their ethical convictions.”